lucidrains/q-transformer/README.md

 - [ ] improvise a cross attention variant instead of concatenating previous actions? (could have wrong intuition here)
 - [ ] see if the main idea in this paper is applicable to language models <a href="https://github.com/lucidrains/llama-qrlhf">here</a>
 - [ ] consult some RL experts and figure out if there are any new headways into resolving <a href="https://www.cs.toronto.edu/~cebly/Papers/CONQUR_ICML_2020_camera_ready.pdf">delusional bias</a>
+- [ ] redo maxvit with axial rotary embeddings + sigmoid gating for attending to nothing. enable flash attention for maxvit with this change

 ## Citations